Last Updated on

 One thing we need to understand is: Facebook couldn’t have done it alone.
 Reported cases of hate speech by its users were also acted upon.

-List of posts you can report to Facebook:
+List of posts you can report on Facebook:

 - Nudity “We took down 21 million pieces of adult nudity and sexual activity in Q1 2018 — 96% of which was found and flagged by our technology before it was reported.
 Overall, we estimate that out of every 10,000 pieces of content viewed on Facebook, 7 to 9 views were of content that violated our adult nudity and pornography standards.’